 Governor Larry Hogan–the buck stops at the top.
 No light at the end of the tunnel.

 Lets fast forward to Dallas, Texas and Renee Hall the black chief of police who claims she cannot fire officer Amber Guyger after she shot and killed 26 year old Botham Jean in his own apartment.
 He was unarmed—I will bet you Chief Hall has been brain washed with “It’s us against them” mentality.
-The next time a cop tells how dangerous their job is remind him or her they volunteered and they were not drafted.
+The next time a cop tells how dangerous their job is remind him or her they volunteered and they were not drafted for the job.

 It is amazing how silent the politicians, ministers and community advocates have become during these tubulent times of police shootings of unarmed black men in our community.
 It makes you wonder what Pastor Jenkins is talking about with the Governor, Chief and States Attorney?
-We can measure if a change is going to come when our New County Executive takes office in November.
-Her top priority should be change at the top of the PG County police department.
+We can measure if a change is going to come when our New County Executive Angela Alsobrooks takes office in November 2017.
+Her top priority should be to change at the top of the PG County police department (the change was made in 2020).
 If there is no change–things will remain the same and the cops will keep shooting and we will keep ducking!